Conveyancing legal terms explained

 Property information form

-A government tax paid by buyers on completion of the property and based on the property value.
+Stamp Duty is a government tax paid by buyers on completion of the property and based on the property value.

-Document evidencing that the person selling the property actually owns it and also has the right to sell it.
+Title deeds are documents evidencing that the person selling the property actually owns it and also has the right to sell it.

 For a free quote, complete our short form.
 Our charges are transparent and we quote for all fees and disbursements up front, meaning that you’ll understand the full extent of your conveyancing charges from the very start.